turbot/steampipe-docs/docs/guides/search-path.md

 In Steampipe, a [plugin](https://steampipe.io/docs/managing/plugins) defines and implements a set of related foreign tables.
 All connections for a given plugin will contain the same set of tables.

-Within a schema, table names must be unique.
-However the same table name can be used in different schemas.
+Within a schema, table names must be unique, however the same table name can be used in different schemas.
 You can reference tables using a **qualified name** to disambiguate.
-A qualified name comprises the schema name and the object name, separated by a period.
+A qualified name consists of the schema name and the object name, separated by a period.
 For example, to query the `aws_account` table in the `aws_prod` schema (which corresponds to the `aws_prod` connection) you can refer to it as `aws_prod.aws_account`:

 ```sql
 select